top of page

 In any language.

-You can experience Olódùmarè's presence by silently sitting still in the early morning hours.
-Preferably, in Nature: In the woods, in the garden, at the seaside, at the river, in the mountains, or under the sky.
+You can easily experience Olódùmarè's presence by silently sitting still in the early morning hours.
+Preferably, in Nature: In the woods, in the garden, at the seaside, at the river, in the mountains, or under the sky in your front yard.

 And breathe!

 Empowering your Orí, or Spiritual Head, by living with Ìwà Pẹlẹ́ positively influences others to also have Gentle Character.
-Creating ripples of peace and love in our Universe.
+Creating ripples of peace, love and bliss on Earth.

 If one Ori is blessed